Capacity Planning in Stable Matching

 \ARTICLEAUTHORS{ \AUTHOR{Federico Bobbio, Margarida Carvalho} \AFF{CIRRELT and DIRO, Université de Montr\'eal, \EMAIL{federico.bobbio@umontreal.ca, carvalho@iro.umontreal.ca}} \AUTHOR{Andrea Lodi} \AFF{Jacobs Technion-Cornell Institute, Cornell Tech, \EMAIL{andrea.lodi@cornell.edu}} \AUTHOR{Ignacio Rios} \AFF{School of Management, The University of Texas at Dallas, \EMAIL{ignacio.riosuribe@utdallas.edu}} \AUTHOR{Alfredo Torrico} \AFF{CDSES, Cornell University, \EMAIL{alfredo.torrico@cornell.edu}} }

-\ABSTRACT{ We introduce the problem of jointly increasing school capacities and finding a student-optimal assignment in the expanded market.
-Due to the impossibility of efficiently solving the problem with classical methods, we generalize existent mathematical programming formulations of stability constraints to our setting, most of which result in integer quadratically-constrained programs.
-In addition, we propose a novel mixed-integer linear programming formulation that is exponentially large on the problem size.
-We show that its stability constraints can be separated by exploiting the objective function, leading to an effective cutting-plane algorithm.
-We conclude the theoretical analysis of the problem by discussing some mechanism properties.
-On the computational side, we evaluate the performance of our approaches in a detailed study, and we find that our cutting-plane method outperforms our generalization of existing mixed-integer approaches.
-We also propose two heuristics that are effective for large instances of the problem.
-Finally, we use the Chilean school choice system data to demonstrate the impact of capacity planning under stability conditions.
+\ABSTRACT{ Motivated by the shortage of seats that the Chilean school choice system is facing, we introduce the problem of jointly increasing school capacities and finding a student-optimal assignment in the expanded market.
+Due to the theoretical and practical complexity of the problem, we provide a comprehensive set of tools to solve the problem, including different mathematical programming formulations, a cutting plane algorithm, and two heuristics that allow obtaining near-optimal solutions quickly.
+On the theoretical side, we show the correctness of our formulations, different properties of the objective and feasible region that facilitate computation, and also several properties of the underlying mechanism to find a student-optimal matching under capacity expansions.
+On the computational side, we use data from the Chilean school choice system to demonstrate the impact of our framework and derive insights that could help alleviate the problem.
 Our results show that each additional seat can benefit multiple students and that we can effectively target the assignment of previously unassigned students or improve the assignment of several students through improvement chains.
-These insights empower the decision-maker in tuning the matching algorithm to provide a fair application-oriented solution. }
+Nevertheless, our results show that the marginal effect of each additional seat is decreasing and that simply adding seats is insufficient to ensure every student gets assigned to some school.
+Finally, we discuss several extensions of our framework, showcasing its flexibility to accommodate different needs. }

 \KEYWORDS{Stable Matching, Capacity Planning, School Choice, Integer Programming}